adelinor/angular-data-picker-tutorial/README.md

 setting it as an attribute.

-Work bread down for creating the data picker directive
+Work break down for creating the data picker directive
 ------------------------------------------------------
 We will go through the following: